ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/archive-nodes/index.md

 * Contract code and storage
 * Consensus-related data, e.g. Staking Deposit Contract

-To interact with the network, verify and produce new blocks, Ethereum clients have to keep up with chain tip and therfore the current state.
-EL client configured as a full node verifies and follows the latest state of the network.
-A full node temporarily caches only past few states, e.g. for last 128 blocks, for case of a chain reorg.
-But the recent state is all what client needs to verify incoming transactions and use the network.
+To interact with the network, verify and produce new blocks, Ethereum clients have to keep up with the most recent changes (the tip of the chain) and therefore the current state.
+An EL client configured as a full node verifies and follows the latest state of the network but only caches the past few states, e.g. the state associated with the last 128 blocks, so it can handle chain reorgs and provide fast access to recent data.
+The recent state is all what client needs to verify incoming transactions and use the network.

 > You can imagine the state as a momentary network snapshot at a given block and the archive as a history replay

 Historical states can be safely pruned because they are not necessary for the network to operate and it would be uselessly redundant for client to keep all out-of-date data.
 States that existed before recent block with all of their history are effectively thrown away.
 Only historical blockchain data are kept by a full node but they can be executed to generate a historical state.

 However, this means that accessing a historical state on a full node consumes a lot of computation.
 The client might need to execute all past transactions and compute one historical state from genesis.
-Archive node solves this by storing not only the most recent states but every historical state created after each block.
+Archive nodes solve this by storing not only the most recent states but every historical state created after each block.
 It basically makes a trade-off with bigger disk space requirement.

 It's important to note that the network does not depend on archive nodes to keep and provide all historical data.
 As mentioned above, all historical interim states can be derived on a full node.
 Transactions are stored by any full node (currently less than 400G) and can be replayed to build the whole archive.